Commercial Bridge Loans: What They Are, How They Work, & When You Need One

-- Property Being Purchased: Lenders will look at what you are using your loan funds for.
-If you’re purchasing commercial real estate, for example, the lender may consider factors, such as the location of the property, its condition, and existing liens.
+- Property Being Purchased: Lenders will look at what you plan to purchase with loan proceeds.
+If you’re purchasing commercial real estate, for example, the lender may consider factors like the location of the property, its condition, and existing liens.

 - Credit History: If you have a low credit score, this doesn’t necessarily disqualify you from receiving a bridge loan.
 However, lenders may look at your past credit history to determine if derogatory marks — bankruptcies, foreclosures, and liens, for example — make you a risky borrower.

-First, think about why you need funds.
-If you want a long-term solution for cash flow issues, a commercial bridge loan isn’t a good fit.
-However, if you need funds for one of these reasons, consider speaking with a lender:
+To determine if your business will benefit from a bridge loan, consider why you need funds.
+If you need funds for one of these reasons, consider speaking with a lender:

-- Close A Deal Quickly: When the real estate market is hot, you have to strike quickly, or you’ll get left out in the cold.
-Lining up a mortgage or long-term loan can take weeks or even longer, and by that time, you may have lost out to another buyer.
-If you want to purchase a commercial property fast, you can get the funds you need with a commercial bridge loan, which buys you enough time to secure another source of funding.
+- Close A Deal Quickly: Lining up a mortgage or long-term loan can take weeks or even longer, and you could lose out to another buyer while waiting.
+If you want to purchase a commercial property fast, a commercial bridge loan buys you enough time to secure another source of funding.

-- Work On Your Credit: Is your credit preventing you from getting a mortgage or a bank loan?
-If so, making a purchase using a bridge loan may be a wise choice.
+- Work On Your Credit: Using a bridge loan may be a wise choice if your credit is preventing you from obtaining a mortgage or bank loan.
 If you need to make a purchase now but also need to work on your credit (i.e., paying off debt or disputing erroneous items on your credit reports), bridge loans provide you with the capital you need until you’re able to clean up your credit and obtain another loan.

-- Acquire A Business: If you plan to purchase another business, time is of the essence.
-Instead of waiting on funding, a bridge loan can help you push the deal forward quickly.
+- Acquire A Business: If you plan to purchase another business, a bridge loan can help you push the deal forward quickly.

-- Renovate Your Property: If you want to improve your business to draw in new customers, a bridge loan can help you get the ball rolling on renovations sooner rather than later.
+- Renovate Your Property: If you want to improve your business to draw in new customers, a bridge loan can help you get started quickly.

 Where To Find Lenders That Offer Bridge Loans

 Does a bridge loan seem like a good fit for your business?
 If so, the next step is to find your lender.
-Where do you get started?
-Try these options.
+Get started with these options.